 2.24.
-The operational period begins after an authorization has been obtained, when waste is first received at the site.
-As waste management activities could result in radiation exposures during this 10 period, these activities are required to be authorized by the regulatory body and are subject to controls in accordance with the requirements for radiation protection and safety of radiation sources established in GSR Part 3 [2] and GSR Part 5 [3].
+The operational period begins after an authorization has been obtained.
+As waste management activities could result in radiation exposures during this period, these activities are required to be authorized by the regulatory body and are subject to controls in accordance with the requirements for radiation protection and safety of radiation sources established in GSR Part 3 [2] and GSR Part 5 [3].
 The operating organization should conduct predisposal management activities in accordance with the recommendations provided in IAEA Safety Standards Series Nos WS-G-6.1, Storage of Radioactive Waste [23] and SSG-45, Predisposal Management of Radioactive Waste from the Use of Radioactive Material in Medicine, Industry, Agriculture, Research and Education [24].

+2.25.
 In some cases, the waste received at the site has already been processed.
-Once it has passed 2.25. through the applicable waste acceptance procedures and undergone the necessary period of buffer storage, this waste can be emplaced immediately.
+Once it has passed through the applicable waste acceptance procedures and undergone the necessary period of buffer storage, this waste can be emplaced immediately.
 If the waste received at the site has not already been processed, the operating organization should undertake the necessary predisposal management activities (e.g. dismantling of devices containing disused sealed radioactive sources, removal of the disused sealed radioactive sources, conditioning), using appropriate facilities and following appropriate procedures.
-The operating organization should design and conduct the waste processing activities in such a way as to avoid any discharges12.
+The operating organization should design and conduct the waste processing activities in such a way as to avoid any discharges 12.
 If discharges cannot be avoided, the operating organization should ensure that they meet established standards and requirements.
 Processing facilities may be fixed or mobile.
 IAEA Safety Standards Series No. RS-G-1.9, Categorization of Radioactive Sources [25] recognizes five categories of radioactive sources.
 Hot cell facilities, such as the one described in Ref.
-[26], typically have sufficient shielding to be used for the processing of disused sealed radioactive sources in all five categories.
-The processing of disused sealed radioactive sources in Categories 3-5 can be done safely with relatively less shielding than for sources in Categories 1 and 2, and can be performed using a facility such as the one described in Ref.
-[26].
-Whichever facilities are used, the operating organization should provide sufficient shielding to ensure protection of workers appropriate to the nature of the waste, including shielding from both gamma and neutron sources, if necessary.
-The operating organization should provide appropriate storage facilities at the site to facilitate the waste management process.